Boot Care Advice

 No matter how well you look after your boots there will come a time when they need to be repaired.
 Most small jobs can be attempted at home, but more serious damage will require the services of a professional.
 Feet First come highly recommended, especially for resoling.

-Scuffs on leather boots can be treated with a coloured shoe polish to restore the lost colour.
+Treat scuffs on leather boots with a coloured shoe polish to restore the lost colour.
 Be sure to finish with a coat of proofing wax for maximum durability.
 Small sections of loose sole unit or rubber rand can be reattached with McNett Freesole footwear adhesive (use methylated spirit or similar to remove all traces of wax beforehand).

 Images supplied by Mammut